zpoint/CPython-Internals/Interpreter/descr/descr.md

 the default `__getattribute__` is written in C, it implements the **descriptor protocol** which we learned above from the source code

-when we define a python object, if we need to change the behabiour of attribute access
+when we define a python object, if we need to change the behavior of attribute access

-we are not able to change the behaviour of opcode `LOAD_ATTR`, it's written in C
+we are not able to change the behavior of opcode `LOAD_ATTR`, it's written in C

 instead, we can provide our own `__getattribute__` and `__getattr__` instead of the default `tp_getattro`(in C) and `tp_getattr`(in C)